Netflix shuts down all shows due to coronavirus safety, including Stranger Things season 4

-Netflix has shut down production on all of its US and Canada-shot shows for two weeks, "due to government restrictions and health/safety precautions".
+Netflix has shut down production on all of its US and Canada-shot shows and movies for at least two weeks, "due to government restrictions and health/safety precautions".
 That includes Stranger Things season 4, on top of other original shows.

 Over the last few days, pretty much all Hollywood studios have done the same thing, including movies like The Batman and the live-action Disney version of The Little Mermaid.
 Right now, of course, safety is paramount.
 For Stranger Things specifically, production on the show began in February.